 TO DO THIS WEEK:

-Keep a journal of your exercise starting on Monday, August 30 (each journal is for 7 days).
+Keep a journal of your exercise starting on Monday, January 13.

 Use the Recommended Journal Format.

-Click Here for pointers on setting up your workout plan.
+Click Here for pointers on setting up your workout plan and several workout plan examples.

 Reminder: Send as an email only - NO ATTACHMENTS!